 So you’ll be able to earn cash back at a higher rate than you can with the Blue Business Plus.
 But you’ll be limited to those bonus reward categories.
 And those 5% and 2% offers only apply to the first $25,000 you spend at those rates, respectively.
 You will get a nice signup bonus with this card, however, which the Amex card doesn’t have.

 Your redemption options will also be more limited with the Ink Cash card.
 You’ll be getting cash back, and that’s basically all it is.
 You can redeem it in a few different ways, but 5% back is 5% back no matter how you redeem it.
 However, you can redeem your cash back as a statement credit for the full value, which you can’t do with the Blue Business Plus.
 This will make it easier to get the best value for your rewards.

 The extra benefits are pretty similar for both card offers.
 You’ll get some basic shopping and travel protections, along with access to Chase Ultimate Rewards.
 This is a shopping portal where you can find special deals with merchants, much like Amex Offers.
 However, you won’t have access to the same kind of business benefits you’ll get through Amex Offers.

-The Ink Cash has a 12-month 0% introductory APR for purchases and balance transfers, before the regular 15.49%–21.49% Variable APR starts.
-This is a bit less than the 15 months you’ll get with the Blue Business Plus, but in this case, it doesn’t cover balance transfers.
+The Ink Cash offers 0% introductory APR for purchases for 12 months, before the regular 15.49%–21.49% Variable APR starts.
+That’s the same length as what you’ll get with the Blue Business Plus, but in this case, it doesn’t cover balance transfers.